thegoodbagel/Custom-Card-Game/README.md

 - **AI Integration (Future Goal)**
   The plan is to incorporate AI into both game modes:

-  - **Free Mode:**
-    An 'interpretive' AI layer will decode ambiguous, intuitive gestures by analyzing the surrounding context, then update the game state accordingly.
+  - In Free Mode, an 'interpretive' AI layer will decode ambiguous, intuitive gestures by analyzing the surrounding context, then update the game state accordingly.

-  - **Structure Mode:**
-    AI will generate structured gameplay modes for any card game based on textual rule sets, leveraging classification and potentially generation techniques.
+  - In Structure Mode, AI will generate structured gameplay modes for any card game based on textual rule sets, leveraging classification and potentially generation techniques.

 - **Multiplayer Interaction**
   Players will be able to call, chat, and spam emojis while playing.